Penalized regression calibration: a method for the prediction of survival outcomes using complex longitudinal and high-dimensional data: Methods

 In models \eqref{eq:prc-mlpmmu}, \eqref{eq:prc-mlpmmu+b} and \eqref{eq:prc-lmm} we have included baseline age as covariate, assuming that subjects entered the study at different ages.
 If this is not the case, $a_{i1}$ can be dropped.
 Furthermore, in practice one may want or need to include in such models relevant predictors or confounders that are not measured longitudinally, such as for example gender, ethnicity, hospital, etc.; obviously, this can be easily done by adding such covariates to the linear predictors.

 Models \eqref{eq:prc-lmm}, \eqref{eq:prc-mlpmmu} and \eqref{eq:prc-mlpmmu+b} may (and typically will) comprise a large, high-dimensional set of predictors.
 For example, in the MARK-MD study the number of predictors is 237 for the PRC MLPMM(U) approach of equation \eqref{eq:prc-mlpmmu}, 355 for the PRC MLPMM(U+B) in \eqref{eq:prc-mlpmmu+b}, and 481 for the PRC LMM approach in \eqref{eq:prc-lmm}.
 In such high-dimensional scenarios, maximum likelihood estimation is unfeasible, and some form of regularization is needed.
 In this article we consider two penalized likelihood estimation methods, respectively based on the ridge \citep{verweij1994} and on the elasticnet \citep{simon2011} penalties.
 The elasticnet penalty is a linear combination of an $L^1$ and an $L^2$ penalty that comprises two tuning parameters $\alpha \in [0, 1]$ and $\lambda > 0$. $\lambda$ determines the overall level of regularization imposed on the regression coefficients by the penalty, whereas $\alpha$ determines the relative contributions of the two penalties.
 When $\alpha = 0$, the ridge penalty is obtained, whereas when $\alpha = 1$, we obtain the lasso penalty.
-For model \eqref{eq:prc-mlpmmu+b}, we the elasticnet penalty is given by
+For model \eqref{eq:prc-mlpmmu+b}, the elasticnet penalty is given by

 where we do not penalize the regression coefficient associated to the baseline age.
-For models \eqref{eq:prc-mlpmmu} and \eqref{eq:prc-lmm}, the penalty can be obtained from equation \eqref{eq:elnet} by dropping the terms containing $\xi_{qs}$.
-The ridge penalty is a special case of the elasticnet penalty, and it is obtained by setting $\alpha = 0$.
+The ridge penalty can be obtained from \eqref{eq:elnet} by fixing $\alpha = 0$.
+For models \eqref{eq:prc-mlpmmu} and \eqref{eq:prc-lmm}, the penalties can be obtained from equation \eqref{eq:elnet} by dropping the terms containing $\xi_{qs}$.

 We employ the \verb|R| package \verb|glmnet| \citep{simon2011} to estimate the penalized Cox models described above.
 We use the cross-validation procedure implemented in \verb|glmnet| to select the optimal value of tuning parameter $\lambda$ when the ridge penalty is used.
-Moreover, we implement a nested cross-validation procedure \citep{engebretsen2019} to select the optimal values of the two tuning parameters $\lambda, \alpha)$ when the elasticnet penalty is used.
+Moreover, we implement a nested cross-validation procedure \citep{engebretsen2019} to select the optimal values of the two tuning parameters $(\lambda, \alpha)$ when the elasticnet penalty is used.

 Once the penalized Cox model of step 3 is estimated, we can proceed with the computation of the predicted survival probabilities.
 As usual with the Cox model, these can be obtained as follows: